stellar/go/services/horizon/docker/verify-range/README.md

 | 1                           | 127    | 191  |
 | 2                           | 191    | 255  |
 | 3                           | 255    | 319  |

-## Tips when using AWS Batch

-* In "Job definition" set vCPUs to 2 and Memory to 4096.
-This represents the `c5.large` instances Horizon should be using.
-* In "Compute environments":
-    * Set instance type to "c5.large".
-    * Set "Maximum vCPUs" to 2x the number of instances you want to start (because "c5.large" has 2 vCPUs).
-Ex.
-10 vCPUs = 5 x "c5.large" instances.
-* Use spot instances!
-It's much cheaper and speed of testing will be the same in 99% of cases.
-* You need to publish the image if there are any changes in `Dockerfile` or one of the scripts.
-* When batch processing is over check if instances have been terminated.
-Sometimes AWS doesn't terminate them.
-* Make sure the job timeout is set to a larger value if you verify larger ranges.
-Default is just 100 seconds.